flipperdevices/flipperzero-firmware/README.md

 - Removed [Embedded arm-none-eabi toolchain (By drunkbatya)](https://github.com/flipperdevices/flipperzero-firmware/pull/1351) causing issues on compile.
 - Latest updates from DEV b3767d1 (fbt fixes and support for MIFARE Classic 1K chipsets from the INFINEON manufacturer)
 - Updates from [On-device tag generator #1319 (By GMMan)](https://github.com/flipperdevices/flipperzero-firmware/pull/1319)
+- Updates to submodules, listed firmware on [this new fork I made](https://github.com/RogueMaster/awesome-flipperzero-withModules)

 **Special Instructions:**
 - Download these files into the subghz/assets folder on your SD card.
 Edit the two `_map` files to contain your specific subghz (.SUB) files.